Code-Institute-Submissions/pal772-Mem-Game/README.md

 ## Code

--   Mentor - Sammy Dartnall helped me with warnings i had on my JavaScript testing.
+- Mentor - Sammy Dartnall helped me fix warnings on my JavaScript testing.
 (use 'esversion: 6') or Mozilla JS extensions.<br>Got fixed by clicking on "configure" and scroll down to the bottom of the page and selecting "Mozilla JavaScript extentions".

 ## Media